Understanding Cognitive Behavioral Therapy for Insomnia and How it Can Help Your Sleep

 Getting out of bed if unable to sleep within 15-20 minutes.

-Waking up at the same time every day no matter what.
+Waking up at the same time every day, no matter what.
 Yes, this includes the weekend.
 And yes, I know this really sucks.
-Please remember this is a brief therapy and some of these recommendations can loosen over time as sleep improves but maintaining at least a semi consistent sleep schedule is recommended for the long haul.
+Please remember this is a brief therapy, and some of these recommendations can loosen over time as sleep improves, but maintaining at least a semi-consistent sleep schedule is recommended for the long haul.

-Cognitive Therapy
+Cognitive Therapy as Needed

-Relaxation Techniques
+Relaxation Techniques as Needed

 Benefits of CBT-I Compared to Medication